remedyhealth/contentpull/tutorials/Intro.md

 ### Promises

 The wrapper (along with contentful.js) uses a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)-driven architecture.
-All requests will responde with a promise.
+All requests will respond with a promise.

 Assuming we are in the context of our `DataAccessLayer` from the code-block above, the following can be used to get an entry, where `entryId` is the id of the entry in contentful.